 When it comes to food safety, chicken often gets a bad rap.
-Whether you agree with that reputation or not, poultry comes under fire from salmonella scares and seems to draw more scrutiny than other meats in terms of cooking temperatures and containing raw juices, and all for good reason.
-Expiration dates don't necessarily spell certain doom for chicken -- if only two days have passed, your senses likely serve as the most reliable safety test.
+Whether you agree with that statement or not, poultry comes under fire from salmonella scares and seems to draw more scrutiny than other meats – and all for good reason.
+Expiration dates don't necessarily spell certain doom for chicken, however; if only two days have passed, your senses likely serve as the most reliable safety test.

 All About Expiration